japila-books/apache-spark-internals/docs/rpc/RpcEndpoint.md

 }
 ----

-RpcEndpoint lives in xref:rpc:index.adoc[RpcEnv] after being registered by a name.
+RpcEndpoint lives in rpc:index.md[RpcEnv] after being registered by a name.

 A RpcEndpoint can be registered to one and only one RpcEnv.